RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 ## Known issues

-- The ZRANGESTORE command, with a special _zset-max-ziplist-entries_ configuration can crash Redis 6.2.
-See more on the [Redis repository 10767] (https://github.com/redis/redis/pull/10767)
+- The `ZRANGESTORE` command, with a special `zset-max-ziplist-entries` configuration can crash Redis 6.2.
+See [Redis repository 10767](https://github.com/redis/redis/pull/10767) for more details.

 ## Security